chikeo/DocuWareDataMigrationToOpenKM/README.md

-﻿This is a Project that migrates data from Docuware 5.1b to OpenKM Community 6.3.1.
+This is a Project that migrates data from Docuware 5.1b to OpenKM Community 6.3.1.

 Steps
 =====